My Dog Bit Someone. Am I at Fault?

 “Because the law attaches strict liability to these claims, it is often a cleaner area of the law,” he continues.
 “The facts of most dog-bite cases are fairly straightforward, and in that sense, we get to focus on the damages piece.
 Some areas of the law get tied up in legalese and jargon—fights over minutiae that don’t actually help anyone solve an issue.”

 There is a dangerous propensity rule in California, meaning dogs are evaluated on whether they have a history of biting anyone or not.
 If they do, they may be labeled as having a dangerous propensity.
-There are certain requirements and restrictions that come with this labeling, and there are potential criminal and punitive damages attached to a dog that has been labeled as dangerous.
+There are certain requirements and restrictions that come with this labeling, and there are potential criminal and punitive damages attached to a dangerous dog.

 “In a perfect world, we could send any dangerous animal out to pasture, and they could run free in Oklahoma.
 But the reality is, if there’s a history of a dangerous propensity … it makes it hard to keep an animal alive and pass the buck off to another shelter or facility or owner,” says Montevideo.
 “If an owner can’t control an animal, and the pounds or animal control can’t keep society safe from this animal, they will likely be put down due to public policy.”